dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 the Tourmalet in a storm?
 He seemed happy with this option which gave me some of the reassurance I wanted.

-I was descending now, the descent would not be as long as Puresourde, but the Tourmalet is almost 800m higher than the Col d'Aspin and it would be the biggest climb of the day.
+I was descending now, the descent would not be as long as Pyresourde, but the Tourmalet is almost 800m higher than the Col d'Aspin and it would be the biggest climb of the day.
 I had to eat.
 There was a restaurant on the descent and I pulled over.
 I was happy to see they had vegetarian Tacos to take away,